 Our ESG Summit returned for a second year in May 2024, and we once again convened the nation's leading governance experts and sustainability professionals to explore recent developments in the ESG landscape.
-This included on the anti-ESG backlash of recent months.
+This included a keynote address from Catherine Howarth OBE, CEO of Share Action on the anti-ESG backlash of recent months.
 Conscious of the need to support boards in managing their time effectively, we launched our thought leadership on the role of the sustainability committee at the summit.